logto-io/connectors/packages/connector-github/README.md

 Name your new OAuth application in **Application name** and fill up **Homepage URL** of the app.
 You can leave **Application description** field blank and customize **Authorization callback URL** as `${your_logto_origin}/callback/${connector_id}`.
 The `connector_id` can be found on the top bar of the Logto Admin Console connector details page.

+> Note: If you encounter the error message "The redirect_uri MUST match the registered callback URL for this application." when logging in, try aligning the Authorization Callback URL of your GitHub OAuth App and your Logto App's redirect URL (of course, including the protocol) to resolve the issue.

 We suggest not to check the box before **Enable Device Flow**, or users who sign in with GitHub on mobile devices must confirm the initial sign-in action in the GitHub app.
 Many GitHub users do not install the GitHub mobile app on their phones, which could block the sign-in flow.
 Please ignore our suggestion if you are expecting end-users to confirm their sign-in flow.
 See details of [device flow](https://docs.github.com/en/developers/apps/building-oauth-apps/authorizing-oauth-apps#device-flow).

 ## Managing OAuth apps